 Over the course of my life, I’ve compiled a sort of Writing To-Do List.
-I would encounter a genre or general type of plot and think, “Oh, I’d like to write something along those lines someday.”
+I would encounter genres or general plot types and think, “Oh, I’d like to write something along those lines someday.”
 And just like that, the item in question would hop on to my mental list.

 It wasn’t a serious list at first, of course.
 I’ve treated my writing very casually and for the greater part of my life never believed that I could finish even one book, let alone an assorted spectrum of them.
 (This is foolishness, of course, but I labored under it for probably fifteen years, and I still battle with a variation of it to this day.)
-Recently, though, as I’ve been taking a more serious look at this my chosen pastime, I decided it was time to define and review that list.
+Recently, though, as I’ve been taking a more serious look at this my chosen pastime, I decided it was time to define and review that list of genres and tropes.

 My Writing To-Do List:

 - Future dystopia

 - Pride & Prejudice adaptation**

 - Genre parody/satire

 - YA fantasy series (3+ books)